 - A driving licence may be required.

-It is not essential to be a graduate to enter this profession, but some higher education institutions offer awards specific to the occupation.
-Some of these are available as a two-year foundation degree, with a top up year for a full undergraduate degree.
+You don't need to be a graduate to enter this profession, but some higher education institutions offer awards specific to the occupation.
+Some of these are available as a two-year foundation degree, with a top-up year for a full undergraduate degree.
 This includes courses such as:

 - visual merchandising at Hertford Regional College.